walkabilly/HKR_6000/assignments/assignment4/stats_assignment_4.md

 - Report and discuss the following:
     - R2 and Adjusted R2
     - F-ratio (and its corresponding degrees of freedom and level of significance)
 - How well does the Model fit the data?
-Analyze and discuss the following:  Residual Statistics - Standardized Residuals
+Analyze and discuss the following
+    - Residual Statistics
+    - Standardized Residuals
-    - Influential cases - Cook’s distance
+    - Influential cases
+    - Cook’s distance
 - Determine which variables predicted participation and the strength of the associations.
     - Create a table that reports the regression model
         - Beta values